drminnaar/azure-dotnet-examples/cosmosdb/Crud/README.md

 # CosmosDB - CRUD Example

-A basic example that demonstrates some of the common operations used to interact with CosmosDB.
+A .NET 6 Web API that exposes CRUD endpoints to interact with CosmosDB

 The following operations are demonstrated: